alf CLI Reference

 --workspace | -w | No | Path to the agent workspace directory |

-The path must be an existing file inside the workspace; absolute paths, ..-escapes, and the alf-managed sentinels (.alf-include.json, .alf-sync-log.md) are rejected.
+For an in-workspace add the path must be an existing file inside the workspace; absolute paths, ..-escapes, and the alf-managed sentinels (.alf-include.json, .alf-sync-log.md) are rejected.
+Tracked files are preserved byte-identically under raw/{runtime}/ and written back on restore.

 JSON Output (success)